Milan – where creativity meets culture, fashion and science

 Elegant, cosmopolitan, creative and bustling, Milan has a unique atmosphere.
 Whilst Milan is one of the most modern Italian cities, at the same time, it manages to keep its historic flair.
 We invite you to visit Milan, the place to share the latest advances in our field and work on cooperation beyond borders.

-History tells us that Mediolanum (Milan), the Latinized form of Medhelanon, meaning "sanctuary", was founded by the Insubri Celts in 590 B.C.
+History tells us that Medhelan, which means in "in the middle of the plain", was founded by the Insubri Celts in 590 B.C.
 According to Titus Livy's comments, the city was founded around 600 B.C. by Belloveso, chief of the Celtic tribe.
 Legend has it that Bellovaso found a mythological animal known as the "half-woolly sow" (in medio lanae) which became the symbol of Gallic Milan until the end of the 4th century.

 After having been the most important city of the Insubri Gauls, Milan was conquered by the Romans in 222 B.C.
-Due to its strategic position on the northern borders of the Empire, the city took on great importance for the Caesar's military operations in Gaul (from 58 B.C to 50 B.C.).
-Later it would become a crossroads for trade; riding a wave of economic development it became elevated first to the role of municipium, and later Imperial colony.
+Due to its strategic position on the northern borders of the Empire, the city took on great importance for Caesar's military operations in Gaul (from 58 B.C to 50 B.C.).
+It not only became the capital city of the Roman Empire during the 3rd century but also posed as a key location in the history of the region, as well as a major crossroads for trade.

 Sights & Attractions